Zagrios/bs-manager/docs/wiki/Troubleshoots/Debugging-tips/How-to-find-your-logs/How-to-find-your-logs.md

 2. Scroll to the bottom of the page.
 3. Click on the __`Open Logs`__ button.
 4. Right-click on the log file to be sent and select __`Copy`__.
+    > [!NOTE]
-    > 📍 The requested file is usually the most recent log file, located at the bottom of the list.
+    > The requested file is usually the most recent log file, located at the bottom of the list.
 5. __`Paste`__ your file in the channel where log files are requested.

 <div align="center">